Chlorine, Chloramine and Fish Tanks

 Fish need clean, chemically balanced water to thrive.
 Any time tap water is added to the aquarium, a water conditioner must be used to remove any chlorine/chloramine that is present.

-Chlorine toxicity commonly occurs when a novice fish owner, unaware of the dangers of chemically treated faucet water, fills the tank with chlorinated tap water rather than taking the time to properly aerate and treat the water.
-Chlorine poisoning is often fatal to fish if it is not caught, diagnosed and treated quickly.
+Chlorine toxicity commonly occurs when a novice fish owner, unaware of the dangers of chemically treated faucet water, fills the tank with chlorinated tap water rather than properly aerating and treating the water.
+Chlorine poisoning is often fatal to fish if it is not caught, diagnosed, and treated quickly.

 Chlorine kills living cells, most often damaging fish's sensitive gills as well as the skin that covers their entire bodies.
 Fish placed in chlorinated water will begin to suffer from respiratory problems and may suffocate, unable to breathe properly.